dxe4/jsonTOxls/README.md

 Both client and server build in python but the client can be written in any language.

 ___
-It works as basic functionality (add values, sheets, formats, conditional formatting)
+It works as basic functionality (add values, sheets, formats, conditional formatting, merging)
 ___
 Requires
 ------------